 The Difference a New Job Smart, Remote or Flexible Working Can Make

 It’s amazing the difference a remote or flexible role can make, not just to your attitude to work but to your life.
 Stress levels reduce, costs reduce and productivity and happiness levels are up.

-I posted on my facebook page after the last call, encouraging all those poor people suffering from commuter stress to sign up with Abodoo, find that dream job with that dream company – one that truly appreciates them and offers a genuine work:life balance; it’s up to them to make a change for the better in 2018.
+I posted on my facebook page after the last call, encouraging all those poor people suffering from commuter stress to sign up with Abodoo, find that dream new job with that dream company – one that truly appreciates them and offers a genuine work:life balance; it’s up to them to make a change for the better in 2018.

-If you’ve had enough of the daily grind and want to focus on your job instead of the trains, buses, and ever-increasing traffic jams; sign up at www.abodoo.com – it could change your life!
+If you’ve had enough of the daily grind and want to focus on your new job instead of the trains, buses, and ever-increasing traffic jams; sign up at www.abodoo.com – it could change your life!